 Adding extras is the process of adding additional ingredients to a beer which will impart more flavor and aroma in your finished brew.

-1. At day 3 of fermentation add about 1/3 of the mixture in the jar that contains the lime juice and vodka mixture.
-Careful remove the lid from your fermenter and dump the pellet hops in.
+- At day 3 of fermentation add about 1/3 of the mixture in the jar that contains the lime juice and vodka mixture.
+Carefully remove the lid from your fermenter and dump the mixture in.
 Quickly close the lid.

-2. At day 7 of fermentation add about 1/2 of the remaining mixture in the jar that contains the lime juice and vodka mixture.
-Careful remove the lid from your fermenter and dump the pellet hops in.
+- At day 7 of fermentation add about 1/2 of the remaining mixture in the jar that contains the lime juice and vodka mixture.
+Carefully remove the lid from your fermenter and add the mixture in.
 Quickly close the lid.

-3. At day 12 of fermentation add the remaining mixture in the jar that contains the lime juice and vodka mixture.
-At the same time also add the 1 bottle of Lactic Acid.
-Careful remove the lid from your fermenter and dump the pellet hops in.
+- At day 12 of fermentation add the remaining mixture in the jar that contains the lime juice and vodka mixture.
+At the same time also add 1 bottle of Lactic Acid.
+Carefully remove the lid from your fermenter and the mixture in.
 Quickly close the lid.

 After the primary carbonation has taken place your beer is ready to drink.
 We recommend putting 1 bottle in the refrigerator at first for 48 hrs.
 After 48hrs. give it a try and if it is up to your liking put the rest of your beer in the fridge.
 If it does not taste quite right, leave the bottles out at room temp for another week or so.
 Keep following this method until your brew tastes just how you like it.